 Full Nginx SSL_ config for improved TTFB

 Above is my tuned Nginx SSL config.
 Pasted below for convenience:

 ssl_protocols TLSv1.2 TLSv1.3; ssl_prefer_server_ciphers on; ssl_ciphers 'EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH'; ssl_ecdh_curve secp384r1; # see here and here (pg.
 485) ssl_session_cache shared:SSL:5m; ssl_session_timeout 24h; ssl_session_tickets off; ssl_stapling on; ssl_stapling_verify on; ssl_trusted_certificate /path/to/your/CA/chain.pem; resolver 22.214.171.124 126.96.36.199 valid=300s; resolver_timeout 5s; ssl_buffer_size 4k; # I've since found 8k works best for this blog. (test!!)
 Default = 16k

 Test config, then reload Nginx after changes:

 Enable HTTP Strict Transport Security (HSTS)

-Another Nginx https tip, is to enable hsts preload.
-HTTP Strict Transport Security (HSTS) is a header which allows a web server to declare a policy that browsers will only connect to using secure HTTPS connections, and ensures end users do not “click through” critical security warnings. (locks clients to https) This policy enforcement protects secure websites from downgrade attacks, SSL stripping, and cookie hijacking.
-Aso see: https://hstspreload.org/#submission-requirements
+Another Nginx HTTPS tip is to enable HSTS preload.
+HTTP Strict Transport Security (HSTS) is a header that allows a web server to declare a policy that browsers will only connect to using secure HTTPS connections and ensures end users do not “click-through” critical security warnings. (locks clients to HTTPS) This policy enforcement protects secure websites from downgrade attacks, SSL stripping, and cookie hijacking.
+Also, see https://hstspreload.org/#submission-requirements.

 add_header Strict-Transport-Security "max-age=63072000; includeSubdomains; preload";